-Learn more about business email and email archiving services at www.rackspace.com/ apps/email_hosting/email_archiving/ or watch this video to learn how to activate Rackspace Email Archiving now.
+Learn more about business email and email archiving services in this video or learn how to activate Rackspace Email Archiving now.

 Rackspace® Hosting (NYSE: RAX) is the open cloud company, delivering open technologies and powering hundreds of thousands of customers worldwide.
 Rackspace provides its renowned Fanatical Support® across a broad portfolio of IT products, including Public Cloud, Private Cloud, Hybrid Hosting and Dedicated Hosting.
 The company offers choice, flexibility and freedom from vendor lock in.